 Lost Identity Explores the Shadows of Memory and Truth

-FL, UNITED STATES, November 5, 2024 /EINPresswire.com/ -- Susan M. Borris's thriller, Lost Identity, delves into the compelling story of a woman known only as Jane Doe, who awakens from a coma without memories of her past.
+SOUTH MONMOUTH, OR, UNITED STATES, November 6, 2024 /EINPresswire.com/ -- Susan M. Borris's thriller, Lost Identity, delves into the compelling story of a woman known only as Jane Doe, who awakens from a coma without memories of her past.
 Set against a rich tapestry of political intrigue and deception, this novel explores her daunting journey to reclaim her identity amidst a web of lies spun at the very top of political power.

 The book opens in a quiet hospital in Colorado, where Jane comes to with no recollection of her identity.
 Her plight deepens with the revelation that her medical expenses have been paid anonymously, suggesting her past involves influential connections.
 As fragments of her memory resurface, hinting that she might be the presumed-dead wife of the current President of the United States, Jane finds herself thrust into a dangerous game of cat and mouse with formidable players in the nation's capital.